excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 /getCsrfToken web service endpoint is available to obtain a valid token when the X-CSRF-TOKEN is not available.

 Walk through some examples of how to use this when saving.

+## Stateless Server Authentication
+JWT provides for for stateless authentication so that we don't have to worry about storing the token in the backend server.
+This should avoid having to do OAuth2 token storage.

 ## Role Based Access Control